Monckeberg's arteriosclerosis: Signs and symptoms

 Typically, Mönckeberg's arteriosclerosis is not associated with symptoms unless complicated by atherosclerosis, calciphylaxis, or accompanied by some other disease.
 However, the presence of Mönckeberg's arteriosclerosis is associated with poorer prognosis.
 This is probably due to vascular calcification causing increased arterial stiffness, increased pulse pressure and resulting in exaggerated damage to the heart and kidneys.
+The clinical symptoms of Mönckeberg's arteriosclerosis are similar to giant cell arteritis in which the two can be mistakenly interchanged.
+A temporal artery biopsy (TAB) can be performed to differentiate between the two disease states.
+As the disease progresses, the arteriosclerosis results in the obstruction of normal blood flow, and potentially the formation of blood clots.
+This can result in changes in blood pressure, and depending on the severity of the calcification organ ischemia.
+In rare instances, headaches and facial pain have also been reported by patients with Mönckeberg's arteriosclerosis.